rharter/auto-value-parcel/README.md

 An extension for Google's [AutoValue](https://github.com/google/auto) that supports Android's Parcelable interface.

-**Note**: This is an early version that requires the extension support currently in AutoValue 1.2-SNAPSHOT.

 ## Usage

 Simply include the AutoValue: Parcel Extension in your project and make any of your `@AutoValue`